-- ✓ Times New Roman 12
+- Times New Roman 12

-- \checkmark Double spaced
+- Double spaced

-- ✓ Left aligned
+- Left aligned

-- ✓ Spell checked
+- Spell checked

 It is essential that you review class material every day as part of your homework, and that you complete and fully understand your homework.
-If you don't, see me during my office hours or make an appointment.
+If you don't, don't hesitate to see me during my office hours or make an appointment.

 The amount of time outside of class that a student needs to spend in order to acquire proficiency in Spanish varies from individual to individual.
-A reasonable expectation is 30 minutes per day.
+However, a reasonable expectation is 30 minutes per day.
 Shorter daily study and practice sessions are much more conducive to language acquisition than one or two longer periods during the week.
 Group work and collaboration outside class to practice speaking and peer editing is highly encouraged.